kweeuhree/basic-go-project/README.md

 tasks in the future.
 With this structure, you could create this CLI application under cmd/cli and it will be able to import and reuse all the code you’ve written under the internal directory.</li>
+<li>By creating a custom SnippetModel type and implementing
+methods on it we’ve been able to make our model a single, neatly encapsulated object, which we can easily initialize and then pass to our handlers as a dependency.
+Again, this makes for easier to maintain, testable code.</li>
+<li>Because the model actions are defined as methods on an object
+— in our case SnippetModel — there’s the opportunity to create an interface and mock it for unit testing purposes.</li>
+<li>Total control over which database is used at
+runtime, just by using the -dsn command-line flag.</li>
 </ul>